sphinx-doc/sphinx/doc/latex.rst

        ...<other options>

    * A colon will not be accepted in place of the equal sign which is expected by the LaTeX syntax.
-Do not insert spaces in the input.
+Avoid as a rule extra spaces in the input.

    * All dimensional parameters expect a *unique* dimension, even ``border-width`` or ``padding``: they can not be used with a value being